jwodder/rsrepo/README.md

-The bare name of the repository to create (e.g. `hello-world`, not `octocat/hello-world` or `https://github.com/octocat/hello-world`) can optionally be specified as an argument on the command line; if not given, the repository name is determined by parsing the `repository` key in the `Cargo.toml` file, falling back to the package name if there is no such key.
+The bare name of the repository to create (e.g. `hello-world`, not `octocat/hello-world` or `https://github.com/octocat/hello-world`) can optionally be specified as an argument on the command line; if not given, the repository name is determined by parsing the `package.repository` key in the `Cargo.toml` file, falling back to the package name if there is no such key.

 The GitHub repository will be created under the account for the user associated